min2ha/ukwa-site/content/target/68707/index.en.md

   "subject": "Brexit"
 }

-# BBC News: At-a-glance: The new UK Brexit plan agreed at Chequers

 Key points from the three page summary of the proposal on UK-EU relations post Brexit agreed by the cabinet at Chequers on July 6th 2018